OmarCastro/its-i18n/README.md

 You can find the full documentation [on the github page](https://omarcastro.github.io/its-i18n/).

-This readme will the basic on how to get started in nodejs
+This readme will the basic on how to get started in nodejs.

 ### Getting started

-install the module using npm
+Install the module using npm:

 ```bash
 npm install its-i18n
 ```

-And then use it and register as a webcomponent
+The default import object is a custom element class, register it.

 ```javascript
 import element from 'its-i18n'